bright/new-www/content/our-areas/iot-development.md

 description_contact: Fill out the form below and we'll get back to you in 48 hours.
 Let's talk!
 boxes:
   - box_title: you represent the retail sector
-    box_description: Retail businesses benefit from IoT integration services that connect various systems, including point-of-sale (POS) systems.
-Our team has successfully integrated IoT hardware development services into [POS applications for hospitality and
+    box_description: Retail businesses benefit from **IoT integration services** that connect various systems, including point-of-sale (POS) systems.
+Our team has successfully integrated **IoT hardware development services** into [POS applications for hospitality and
       retail](/projects/system-for-restaurants-mobile/), scaling solutions for
       industry leaders like **Just Eat Takeaway.com**.
     box_icon: /images/icon_pos_lp_new_old_devicesx2.png
   - box_title: you represent the healthcare sector
-    box_description: We specialize in IoT healthcare solutions, having developed and scaled **telemedicine applications for clients in the UK and Germany**.
-      Our expertise includes [IoT device
+    box_description: We specialize in **IoT healthcare solutions**, having developed and scaled **telemedicine applications for clients in the UK and Germany**.
+Our expertise includes **[IoT device
-      integration](/projects/remote-patient-monitoring/), such as Bluetooth
+      integration](/projects/remote-patient-monitoring/)**, such as Bluetooth
-      thermometers and pulse oximeters, ensuring secure IoT device monitoring and real-time health data tracking.
+      thermometers and pulse oximeters, ensuring secure **IoT device monitoring** and real-time health data tracking.
     box_icon: /images/telemedicine_icon_update.png
   - box_title: you represent the fintech sector
-    box_description: Need an app integrated with an **external card reader** or IoT security services for t**ransaction authorization**?
-We provide IoT software development services for FinTech, including IoT blockchain solutions for enhanced security.
-With extensive experience in IoT product development services, we are ready to assist with your FinTech IoT project.
+    box_description: Need an app integrated with an external card reader or I**oT security services** for transaction authorization?
+We provide **IoT software development services** for FinTech, including **IoT blockchain solutions** for enhanced security.
+With extensive experience in **IoT product development services**, we are ready to assist with your FinTech IoT project.
     box_icon: /images/icon_pos_lp_no_feesx2.png
   - box_title: you represent the industrial sector
     box_description: Looking to build an **Industrial Internet of Things (IIoT)** system that connects devices in manufacturing or logistics?
-Our IoT consulting services and IoT system integration services ensure optimal efficiency, scalability, and **real-time data insights**.
-Contact us to explore our experience in industrial IoT development.
+Our **IoT consulting services** and **IoT system integration services** ensure optimal efficiency, scalability, and **real-time data insights**.
+Contact us to explore our experience in **industrial IoT development**.
     box_icon: /images/icon_pos_featuresx2.png
 language: en
 blog_section_tags: